Wered6/UE5-StyleGuide/README.md

 <a name="sm-scaled"></a>
 <a name="5.5"></a>

-## 5.5 All Meshes Should Be Scaled Correctly
+## 5.5 All meshes should be scaled correctly

 This is a subjective check on a per-project basis; however, all assets should be scaled correctly to their project.
 Level designers or
 Blueprint authors should not have to tweak the scale of meshes to get them to confirm in the editor.
 Scaling meshes in the engine should be